Thermostatic Mixing Valves (TMVs)

 A thermostatic mixing valve works to regulate temperatures by using the following:

-• Thermostatic element - this part of the system is attached to a piston and is located in the valve which is sensitive to the temperature of water flowing through it.
+• Thermostatic element - this part of the system is attached to a piston and is located in the valve, which is sensitive to the temperature of water flowing through it.
 As the water flows, the thermostatic element will either increase or decrease in size.

-• Piston - When the the thermostatic element increases in size due to the temperature, the piston will move across entry portals of the hot and cold water flows which will lessen the flow of the hot water and allow for more cold water to pass through - this will ultimately ensure that the same safe temperature is maintained.
+• Piston - When the thermostatic element increases in size due to the temperature, the piston will move across entry portals of the hot and cold water flows, which will lessen the flow of the hot water and allow for more cold water to pass through - this will ultimately ensure that the same safe temperature is maintained.

 How to change thermostatic mixing valve (shower)